AH-Tran/PubMed_Wikibase/README.md

 ## Knowledge Graph Structure
 > - Knowledge graph based on Wikibase, based on 2 types of entities
-> - 1.
-Entity is the Pubmed Article Entity
+> - First Entity is the Pubmed Article Entity
-> - 2.
-Entity is Mesh Entities (contain relevant information such as the Mesh Heading, Mesh Id, Mesh URL and Scope Node)
+> - Second Entity is Mesh Entities (contain relevant information such as the Mesh Heading, Mesh Id, Mesh URL and Scope Node)
 > - The 2 entities are symatically connected to each other via the mesh ID